 The editor declares that he has not received funding or educational grants for the development of any of the educational materials on this site.
-The costs of content creation, hosting, development and other expenses are covered entirely by the editor, Dr. Flavio Guzman.
+The costs of education production, hosting, development and other expenses are covered entirely by subscriptions to the premium membership.

 About the editor: Flavio Guzman, MD

-Dr. Guzman is a practicing psychiatrist serving as Adjunct Professor at the Department of Pharmacology and Neurosciences, University of Mendoza.
+Dr. Guzman is a practicing psychiatrist serving as Adjunct Professor at the Department of Pharmacology and Neurosciences, University of Mendoza, Argentina.

 Dr. Guzman started this site to share his interest in psychopharmacology education with a worldwide audience.
 His intention is to provide professionals in the mental health field with unbiased and clinically relevant training.